djalmeida3-source/dundie-awards/IMPROVEMENTS.md

 - Start SpringBoot server
 - To test grant award rollback on failing register activity on ActivityService consider sending null as a way to test the error and the rollback process
+- Consider on the test a delay of 10 seconds added to improve visibly on the process
   ```
   public class ActivityService {
   ...